thibaultduponchelle/XML-Minify/README.md

     <tag>foo bar</tag>
     ```

-    It is agressive and therefore lossy compression.
+    It is aggressive and therefore lossy compression.

 - **remove\_blanks\_end**